Skip to content

 What to Pack for Italy in Summer (2026): Stylish, Comfortable & Practical Essentials for Women

-I just got back from a summer trip through Italy and Spain, and it reminded me (again) how much packing impacts the entire experience.
+I just got back from a summer trip through Italy and Spain, and it reminded me (again) how much packing impacts the entire experience If you are planning a summer trip to Italy, here is what actually matters: breathable linen and cotton clothing, two pairs of comfortable walking shoes, a secure crossbody bag, and a portable charger.
+Everything else is secondary.

 We started in Tuscany for my cousin’s wedding in the tiny village of Ciciano, surrounded by vineyards and rolling hills.
 From there, we moved through Florence and Siena, then headed north to Venice before finishing the trip in Madrid.
-Every stop felt completely different — but one thing stayed consistent: Italy in summer is hot, crowded, and very walk-heavy.
+Spain’s summer heat is slightly different from Italy, so packing strategies can vary depending on your destinations.
+Every stop felt completely different, but one thing stayed consistent: Italy in summer is hot, crowded, and very walk-heavy.

 Daytime temperatures were warm to hot, especially in cities like Florence and Venice, and most days involved hours of walking on stone streets and cobblestones.
 Evenings were lively and social, but still warm enough that heavy layers were unnecessary.